Siren (mythology): The Muses

 In the sanctuary of Hera in Coroneia was a statue created by Pythodorus of Thebes, depicting Hera holding the sirens.
 According to the myth, Hera persuaded the sirens to challenge the Muses to a singing contest.
 After the Muses won, they are said to have plucked the sirens' feathers and used them to make crowns for themselves.
 According to Stephanus of Byzantium, the sirens, overwhelmed by their loss, cast off their feathers from their shoulders, turned white and then threw themselves into the sea.
 As a result, the nearby city was named Aptera ("featherless") and the nearby islands were called the Leukai ("the white ones").
-John Tzetzes recounts that after defeating the sirens, the Muses crowned themselves with the sirens' wings, except for Terpsichore who was their mother, adding that the city of Aptera named after this event.
+John Tzetzes recounts that after defeating the sirens, the Muses crowned themselves with the sirens' wings, except for Terpsichore who was their mother, adding that the city of Aptera was named after this event.
 Furthermore, in one of his letters, Julian the Emperor mentions the Muses' victory over the sirens.